Luthaf/Jumos.jl/doc/simulations/usage-example.rst

 =============

 With `Jumos`, you run simulations by writting Julia scripts.
-You don't need to know much of Julia, and if you already have done some C++ or Python you should feel familiar.
+You don't need to know much of Julia, and if you already have programmed with C++ or Python it should feel familiar.
 Just remember that array index start at 1, not 0.
 If you come from FORTRAN, the main point will be that you can access composit types fields using the the dot notation : ``foo.bar = 3`` will set the ``bar`` field of ``foo`` to 3.